johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

-This document proposes a mechanism for authoritative DNS servers to opportunistically signal their support for alternative transport protocols (e.g., DNS over TLS (DoT), DNS over HTTPS (DoH) and DNS over QUIC (DoQ)) directly within the additional section of authoritative DNS responses.
+This document proposes a mechanism for authoritative DNS servers to opportunistically signal their support for alternative transport protocols (e.g., DNS over TLS (DoT), DNS over HTTPS (DoH) and DNS over QUIC (DoQ)) directly within the Additional section of authoritative DNS responses.
 This "hint-based" approach aims to enable resolvers to discover and upgrade transport connections more efficiently, thereby improving privacy, security, and performance for subsequent